 - 1. Engaging in any conduct that endangers students, staff, or others, including but not limited to, physical violence, threats of violence, or possession of a firearm or other weapon - 2.
-Engaging in harassing or discriminatory behavior towards students, parents/guardians, staff or community members, or failing or refusing to intervene when an act of discrimination, harassment, intimidation, or bullying against a student is observed. - Physically abusing, sexually abusing, neglecting, or otherwise willfully harming or injuring a child. - 4.
+Engaging in harassing or discriminatory behavior towards students, parents/guardians, staff or community members, or failing or refusing to intervene when an act of discrimination, harassment, intimidation, or bullying against a student is observed. - 3.
+Physically abusing, sexually abusing, neglecting, or otherwise willfully harming orinjuring a child. - 4.
 Engaging in inappropriate socialization or fraternization with a student or soliciting, encouraging, or maintaining an inappropriate written, verbal, or physical relationship with a student. - 5.
 Possessing or viewing any pornography on school grounds, or possessing or viewing child pornography or other imagery portraying children in a sexualized manner at any time. - 6.
 Using profane, obscene, or abusive language against students, parents/guardians, staff, or community members. - 7.
 Willfully disrupting district or school operations by loud or unreasonable noise or other action. - 8.
 Using tobacco, alcohol, or an illegal or unauthorized substance, or possessing or distributing any controlled substance, while in the workplace or at a school-sponsored activity. - 9.
 Dishonesty with students, parents/guardians, staff, or members of the public, including, but not limited to, falsification of information in employment records or other school records. - 10.
 Divulging confidential information about students, district employees, or district operations to persons not authorized to receive the information. - 11.
 Using district equipment or other district resources for the employee's own commercial purposes or for political activities. - 12.
-Using district equipment or communication devices for personal purposes while on duty, except in an emergency, during scheduled work breaks, or for personal necessity.
+Using district equipment or communication devices for personal purposes while on duty, except in an emergency, during scheduled work breaks, or for personal necessity. - 13.
+Causing damage to or engaging in theft of property belonging to students, staff, or the district. - 14.
+Wearing inappropriate attire.